flix/book/src/calling-methods.md

     (System.out).println("Hello World!")
 ```

-## Invoking Java Methods Known to be Pure
+## Calling Java Methods Known to be Pure

 Any Flix expression that creates a Java object, calls a Java method, or calls a
 Java static method has the `IO` effect.
 This is to be expected: Java